the-Hull/Diss/readme.md

 Welcome to myDiss!
 ===================
-You can create footnotes like this.

-This is repository contains code[^footnote] to:
+This is repository contains code to:

-  [^footnote]: This project was for my MSc dissertation.

  - **process** raw data
  - subequently **analyse** it